awsdocs/amazon-s3-userguide/doc_source/access-analyzer.md

 For each bucket, Access Analyzer for S3 provides the following information:
 + **Bucket name**
 + **Discovered by Access analyzer** ‐ When Access Analyzer for S3 discovered the public or shared bucket access\.
 + **Shared through** ‐ How the bucket is shared—through a bucket policy, a bucket ACL, a Multi\-Region Access Point policy, or an access point policy\.
-Multi\-Region Access Points are reflected under access points\.
+Multi\-Region Access Points and cross\-account access points are reflected under access points\.
 A bucket can be shared through both policies and ACLs\.
 If you want to find and review the source for your bucket access, you can use the information in this column as a starting point for taking immediate and precise corrective action\.
 + **Status** ‐ The status of the bucket finding\.
 Access Analyzer for S3 displays findings for all public and shared buckets\.
   + **Active **‐ Finding has not been reviewed\.
   + **Archived** ‐ Finding has been reviewed and confirmed as intended\.